ArminZ/ANR_Scoring_And_Visualisation/README.md

 software was initiated during 2009-2010 at the Commercial and Industrial Training college, Berne, Switzerland (GIBBS), under the technical lead of **Luc Baumann/SharpSoft**.
 Luc has been maintaining the application since its beginnings in 2009.
 The application is a Windows forms (stand-alone) application based on c# (.NET framework 4.5, & Entity framework) using a local SQL database.
-The code in this repository is based on Luc's original code( on https://github.com/helios57/anrl )
+The code in this repository is based on Luc's original code( cloned from https://github.com/helios57/anrl )

 ---
 #### What's new here (version 1.0.13.0)?